Franklin Road is undergoing upgrades to improve the road quality and future-proof existing services.

 Building a new stormwater pipeline and separating the wastewater will help reduce wet weather wastewater overflows to the harbour, improving the quality of our environment.

-Diagram showing the difference between a combined sewer and a
+Image: the difference between a combined sewer and a separated system.

 Community Liason Group

 The Community Liason Group (CLG) includes representatives from Franklin Road residents, Freemans Bay Residents Association, Cycle Action Auckland, the Waitematā Local Board, stage 1 construction contractor, Watercare, Vector and AT.
 The CLG meets around every 6 weeks.